Acceleration of particles in Einstein-Maxwell-dilaton black holes: Introduction

-Ba\~{n}ados, Silk and West (BSW) \cite{1} recently investigated the maximum center-of-mass energy of particles collision around a Kerr black holes.
-Their result showed that the maximum energy grows with $a$ which is the unit angular momentum of the black hole.
-Furthermore, as the black hole becomes extremal, they found a fascinating and important property of the extremal Kerr black hole that two particles freely falling from rest at spatial infinity can collide at the horizon with arbitrarily high center-of-mass (CM) energy, which could play as a role of particle accelerators and provide a visible probe of Planck-scale physics.
-However, the back hole must have a maximally angular momentum and one of the colliding particles should have orbital angular momentum per unit rest mass $l=2$.
-Subsequently, in \cite{2,3}, the authors argued that the CM energy is in fact limited, because there always exists a small deviation of the spin of the astrophysical black hole from its maximal value.
+Ba\~{n}ados, Silk and West (BSW) \cite{1} recently investigated the maximum center-of-mass energy of particles colliding around a Kerr black hole.
+Their result showed that the maximum energy grows with $a$, which is the unit angular momentum of the black hole.
+Remarkably, as the black hole becomes extremal, they found a fascinating and important property of the extremal Kerr black hole, that two particles freely falling from rest at spatial infinity can collide at the horizon with arbitrarily high center-of-mass (CM) energy.
+Such a black hole could serve as a particle accelerator and may provide a visible probe of Planck-scale physics.
+To achieve that, the black hole must have a maximized angular momentum and one of the colliding particles should have orbital angular momentum per unit rest mass $l=2$.
+Subsequently, in \cite{2,3}, the authors argued that the CM energy is in fact limited, because there is always a small deviation of the spin of an astrophysical black hole from its maximal value.
 According to the work of Thorne \cite{Thorne}, the dimensionless spin of astrophysical black holes should not exceed $a=0.998$.
 In terms of the small parameter $\epsilon=1-a$, Jacobson and Sotiriou got the maximal CM energy $\frac{E^{max}_{CM}}{m_0}\sim4.06\epsilon^{-1/4}+\mathcal {O}(\epsilon^{1/4})$ in \cite{3}.
 Taking $a=0.998$ as a limit, one can obtain the maximal CM energy per unit mass $19.20$, which is a finite value.
-Meanwhile, Lake showed that the CM energy of the collision at the inner horizon of the black hole is generically divergent \cite{4} when the colliding particles take any angular momentum per unit rest mass that could fall into the black hole.
-But soon he claimed that the collision at the inner horizon actually could not take place, which leads to no divergence of the CM energy \cite{5}.
+Meanwhile, Lake showed that the CM energy of the collision at the inner horizon of the black hole is generically divergent \cite{4} and the colliding particles can have arbitrary angular momentum per unit rest mass that could fall into the black hole.
+But he claimed soon after \cite{4} that the collision at the inner horizon actually could not take place \cite{5}, which leads to no divergence of the CM energy.
 On the other hand, Grib and Pavlov suggested that the CM energy can be unlimited in the case of multiple scattering \cite{Grib,Grib1,Grib2,Grib3}.
 The universal property of acceleration of particles for black holes was investigated in \cite{Zaslavskii,Zaslavskii1,g}.
-In \cite{wei,wei1}, the property of the CM energy for two colliding particles in the background of charged spinning black hole was discussed.
+In \cite{wei,wei1}, the property of the CM energy for two colliding particles in the background of a charged spinning black hole was discussed.
 One of the important results of \cite{wei,wei1} is that the CM energy can still be unlimited despite the deviation of the spin from its maximal value.
-The BSW's approach was then applied to the collision of a particle plunging from the innermost stable circular orbit and last stable orbit near the horizon in \cite{xiao,xiao1}.
-There are also some investigate focus on naked singularities\cite{Nake1,Nake2,Nake3,Nake4} and (anti-) de Sitter Backgrounds\cite{ads}.
+The BSW approach was then applied to the collision of particles plunging from the innermost stable circular orbit and last stable orbit near the horizon in \cite{xiao,xiao1}.
+There are also some investigations on naked singularities~\cite{Nake1,Nake2,Nake3,Nake4} and (anti-) de Sitter backgrounds~\cite{ads}.